 Rotterdam, on the other hand, has been facing the threat of floods for hundreds of years, so the city is ahead of the UK when it comes to innovation in urban water solutions.
 As such, its designers are also sought after as leaders in water-sensitive design – one of the reasons van Peijpe, by popular demand, has been invited to present his work at The Developer Live: Risk & Resilience conference on 8 November in London.

 Although it has been five years since De Urbanisten celebrated the opening of Benthemplein, its first water square, delegations still enthusiastically visit this once-empty public space every year.

 When it rains, the basketball and skateboarding courts become water collection ponds.
 The water is retained for a day or two until it drains into the ground or is pumped into a nearby canal

-The concept was born out of what van Peijpe calls “our first wake-up call to climate change”, in 2006, following the publication of Al Gore’s An Inconvenient Truth.
+The concept was borne out of what van Peijpe calls “our first wake-up call to climate change”, in 2006, following the publication of Al Gore’s An Inconvenient Truth.

 Rotterdam had been investing in expensive underground rainwater tanks to prevent the overwhelming of the sewage system.
 De Urbanisten’s idea was to take these technical drainage projects and combine them with a public space need in dense neighbourhoods.